Top 8 Christmas Markets In Germany

 - Dec 21, 2018

 The joyous festival of Christmas on the 25th of December is one of the widely celebrated festivals in the world that marks the birth of Jesus Christ.
-Every household during the Advent glows in its own peculiar way with decorated Christmas tree, crib, stars, colorful lights and what not!
-Buzzing with the enthusiasm and energy of the family and the peers, the festival also follows a special tradition of gifting your loved ones with what they love.
-Celebrate Christmas in a grand fashion and be the best Santa by picking up the best souvenir from these amazing Christmas markets in Germany that would make your Christmas more special.
+Every household during the Advent glows in its own peculiar way with decorated Christmas tree, crib, stars, colorful lights, and much more!
+Buzzing with the enthusiasm and energy of the family and the peers, the festival also follows a special tradition of gifting the loved ones with what they love.
+Celebrate Christmas in a grand fashion and be the best Santa by picking up a great gift from these amazing Christmas markets in Germany that would make your Christmas more special.

-Here is a list of top 8 Christmas markets in Germany you should visit right away (updated for 2017).
+Here is a list of top 8 Christmas markets in Germany you should visit right away!

-Dating back to 1434, Dresden Striezelmerkt is one of the oldest documented Christmas markets in Germany which will celebrate its 583rd Anniversary in 2017.
-The main market is situated on the Altmarkt square in the historical city center, surrounded by beautifully decorated Christmas markets that run up to the main railway station and the Albertplatz.
+Dating back to 1434, Dresden Striezelmarkt is one of the oldest documented Christmas markets in Germany which will celebrate its 585th Anniversary in 2019.
+The main market is situated on the Altmarkt Square in the historical city center, surrounded by beautifully decorated Christmas markets that run up-to the main railway station and the Albertplatz.
 The stalls are filled with wood crafted smoking men from Erzgebirge who emit real smoke, Christmas pyramids that rotate as the heat from the candle rises up, candleholders, and decorative nutcrackers that come in the shapes of various authoritative figures.

 Nearby attractions: Dresden Frauenkirche, Zwinger, Bruhl's Terrace, Dresden Castle.

 2. Stuttgart Christmas Market

 When is it open: November 27, 2019 - December 23, 2019